-Are you going to miss it?
+Are you going to miss Breaking Bad?

 I’m going to miss it terribly.
 It really hit me when we finished filming in March.
 It was the goodbyes and all that sort of stuff.
 This week has also been emotional since we’re seeing each other again and going through the fact that this is our final premiere together and doing all these panels that reminds us that after this week it’s going to be over soon.
-The thing about the show and with services like Netflix and iTunes, new generations will still be able to discover that show in the future.
+The thing about the show and with services like Netflix and iTunes is that new generations will still be able to discover that show in the future.
 I imagine some kids going to college and binge watching it together smoking out of a bong or something.
-And 10 years from now kids who are 10-years old from now will sit down with the show and watch it.
+And 10 years from now kids who are 10 years old now will sit down with the show and watch it.

 Maybe we’ll have to do the inevitable 20-year reunion.

 When did you start getting recognised from the show?

 For every single person who worked on that show, it’s been a boost.
 Anybody that got killed off still went on to do other shows.
 It’s always been a show that has been well respected in the business.
 Almost instantaneously it gives you a higher level of offers to do other stuff.